 Complete form on the link below or contact us on 1300 462 883 for a quote.

 Yes!
 Inspections can be conducted at the owner’s home, workplace, storage facility or even a dealership, providing the owner of the boat has given consent.
 We offer a stress free process for both the buyer and seller that is both convenient and informative.

-An inspection takes around one and a half hours to two hours to complete, and up to 3 hours on larger scale vessels or vessels with additional engines.
+An inspection takes around 2 hours to complete, and up to 5 hours on larger scale vessels or vessels with additional engines.

 We inspect all trailer boats, PWCs and marina boats.
 We required the boat to be presented on a trailer, cradle or hard stand with clear access all around and water tap available nearby.